roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 However.

-"Nevertheless Hinagiku was to create Michael, I believe.
+"Nevertheless Hinagiku was the one to create Michael, I believe.
 Moreover, if Hinagiku didn't produce Michael, human race  wouldn't have evolved, huh?"

 That's how it is.